ermiller24/executive_layer/VECTOR_STORE_TESTING.md

 # Vector Store Integration Testing Guide

-This document outlines how to verify that the vector database (ChromaDB) is properly integrated with the speaker component of the Executive Interrupting Rectifier (EIR) system.
+This document outlines how to verify that the vector database (ChromaDB) is properly integrated with the speaker component of the Executive Layer (ExL) system.

 ## Overview

-The EIR system uses ChromaDB as its vector database to:
+The ExL system uses ChromaDB as its vector database to:

 1. Store responses from the speaker LLM
 2. Retrieve relevant context when similar queries are encountered